 Padding and cushioning are common in bras for full cup sizes and plus size bras for shoulder aid and relief.
 If you belong in these categories, you’ll find many options of cushioning.
 However, separate shoulder cushions are bra accessories that can be added to your bras that don’t have any to relieve the shoulders.
 This also doubles the function to prevent your straps from sliding down, resolving two common bra strap issues at once.

 Remember, bra straps don’t function to pull up your breasts.
 They’re merely an aid so that your bra won’t fall down, but the lifting work really falls on the band.
 Hence, the reason why strapless bras can exist on their own.
+It's important to find a bra with a supportive band, especially if you have large or sagging breasts.
 If your bra doesn’t have a supportive band, your bra straps will likely be the one to make up for its incompetence.

 In effect, it will be pulled down by your breasts and will be digging into your shoulders.
 When shopping bras for shoulder relief, don’t disregard the strength and effectivity of the band to lift up your breasts on its own.

 The style of bras may not look too different, but some bras have design elements that have unintentional yet impactful shoulder relief benefits.
 Racerbacks, for example, are more common in sports bras than regular bras.

 On the rare occasion that a regular bra is a racerback style, the strap material that meets at the center of your upper back helps in supporting and relieving both the shoulders and the back at the same time.
 This makes it extremely more comfortable for the shoulders.